 However, the problem that Lullist encyclopedism addressed in the seventeenth century, on the historical threshold between medieval and modern science, was different from the issue that Llull’s Art had addressed in its own time.
 Seventeenth-century Lullism was not so much concerned with universal truth (which is why Eco sees the Art as an “instrument to convert the infidels” with their own, kabbalistic devices, after “Lull had devoted years to the study of the doctrines of the Jews and Arabs”),[35] but rather with universal knowledge.
 This reflects the growing difficulty of keeping a grip on human knowledge as one whole; systematizing, relating, and ordering it.
 Most of its practitioners were therefore polymaths, such as Mersenne, Kircher, Alsted, and Kuhlmann who fought a last battle for their concept of science.

 At the end of the seventeenth century, the difficulties of encyclopedic Lullism to live up to its grand promises became obvious.
-In Quirinus Kuhlmann’s works, the Art is a practical composition device for his poetry – including a sonnet whose words can be shuffled so that 7.5*10275 combinatorial permutations of the poem are possible – in his prose, a speculative horizon of a total art and science.
+In Quirinus Kuhlmann’s poetry, the Art is a practical composition device – such as for a sonnet whose words can be shuffled so that 7.5*10275 combinatorial permutations of the poem are possible.
+In his prose, it serves as a speculative horizon of a total art and science.
 But the two never merged.
 To phrase it in contemporary terminology, there was a constant promise of a combinatorial “Singularity” in the seventeenth century, but it remained the promise of a start-up endeavor that failed to live up to its expectations.

 The parallel between seventeenth-century and twenty-first century techno-scientific enterprises is less metaphoric than one might think.
 Most Lullist science was developed outside traditional universities in the upcoming academies, which were self-organized, non-institutional communities of scholars at that time.
 On top of that, Lullism played a role in seventeenth-century project making.
 Project makers, such as the German Johann Joachim Becher (but also Gottfried Wilhelm Leibniz), were independent entrepreneurs and self-made men who travelled from court to court to pitch and, in the best case, execute speculative development projects, including making gold out of sand, the enlargement of rivers, the creation of new economic systems, or – like Becher’s Werkhaus project in Vienna – what can be called straightforward forerunners of today’s Fab Labs and Maker Spaces.
 (Becher founded it with the promise of fighting unemployment in economically depressed Vienna.)
 Their ways of working greatly resembled those of contemporary technology start-up companies.
 Project makers would pitch a disruptive techno-economical innovation to be developed, collect venture capital (in the seventeenth century: from aristocrats), and execute the project with a team, risking either failure or success.
 In such projects, the larger horizon of universal science and knowledge systems worked in similar ways as today’s horizon of AI; “Singularity” increases investor faith in such speculative technologies as cryptocurrencies and self-driving cars.